Axion-hr/handbook/docs/git-commit-convention.md

 Try to use [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) as much as possible.

-Short descpriton: A commit should have a `prefix(scope): description`.
+Short description: A commit should have a `prefix(scope): description`.

 Common prefixes: